hbhushan10/SeismicDataProcessing/ReadMe.md

-which build upon Intel TBB (Multithreading) Multithreading parallely distributes tasks among threads which help to reduce execution time as compare with serial program This program is featured with multi-key (on two keys that is primary key and secondary key) and order(ascending/descending) for sorting example, we can sort seismic data based on FLDR and TRACF and we want FLDR in ascending order, TRACF in descending order.
+which build upon Intel TBB (Multithreading) Multithreading parallely distributes tasks among threads which help to reduce execution time as compare with serial program This program is featured with multi-key (on two keys that is primary key and secondary key) and order(ascending/descending) for sorting
-Here as FLDR is primary key and TRACF is secondary key

-Before sorting seismic data header
-FLDR - 5 5 5 2 2 2 3 3
-TRACF- 5 3 8 1 7 9 8 4

-After sorting seismic data header (This is output) FLDR - 2 2 2 3 3 5 5 5
-TRACF- 9 7 1 8 4 8 5 3

 Following is steps for execution
 Step 1: First give execution permission to compile.sh file by  chmod +x compile.sh